-Varsity Head Coaches: Head coaches are responsible for the development program of lower level teams.
-They should give direction to lower level and assistant coaches about the philosophy and direction of the program.
+Varsity Head Coaches: Head coaches are responsible for the varsity and lower level teams in the program.
+They should give direction to lower level coaches about the philosophy and direction of the program.
 They should work with the AD's regarding purchasing decisions and development of the coaches of lower level programs.

 They are responsible for making sure that teams do not play more than the allowed number of games or they may be disqualified from playoffs.

 Uniforms and Equipment: Coaches should notify the AD at least one season in advance of essential uniforms and/or equipment that will be needed for the upcoming season.
-The coach and the AD should confer about all purchasing.
 Coaches cannot be expected to be reimbursed for purchases made without prior approval by the AD.

 Uniforms are expected to last several seasons.
 Varsity uniforms in good condition are expected to be passed down to JV or freshman teams.
 Player's names may not be on uniforms unless they are to become the personal property of the athlete.